passenger94/shoes3/shoesManual_redcarpet01.md

 consistency in mind, so that if you say that a box is fifty pixels wide, it stays fifty pixels wide regardless of its borders or margins or anything else.

-Please also check out the [[Elements]] section for other methods used on borders.
+Please also check out the <span style="color:blue"></span> section for other methods used on borders.

 ### to_pattern() » a Shoes::Pattern ###